-Claim: Screen shot from a World Cup match shows team country codes spelling out a racial pejorative.
+Claim: A screen shot from a World Cup match shows team country codes spelling out a racial pejorative.

 Did ESPN really show this during a game vs Niger and Germany in a world cup one year?